Timi-T/producktiv/backend/README.md

   "videoName": "Trial #1 Video",
   "category": "Programming",
   "videoLink": "https://youtu.be/6tNS--WetLI",
-  "description": "This is a video trial to see if a vide can be installed" }
+  "description": "This is a video trial to see if a video can be installed" }
 ```
-- Returns: Message about an existing video and status code 300.
+- Returns: Message about an existing video with status code 300.
 ```
-{ message: 'Video Exists' }
+{ message: "Video Exists"}
 ```

 <p>If a URL isn't valid.</p>